Independence of Singularity Type for Numerically Effective K\"ahler-Ricci Flows: Preliminary Results

 for all $t \geqslant 0$. \end{lem}

 We first reduce the problem to a Monge–Ampère equation.
-The reduction will be slightly different to what is usually done in the literature.
+The reduction will differ slightly from what is usually done in the literature.
 Since the initial metrics are equal up to some scaling factor, we scale the solution in space and time by $\lambda(t)$ and $\tau(t)$ respectively so that

 for all $t \geqslant 0$ and $\omega_0 = \lambda_0 \widetilde{\omega}_0$ where $\lambda_0 >0$.
 For any solution to the K\"ahler-Ricci Flow, the Cohomology class evolves as

 Then from \eqref{2rescale}, we have